Webpixelia/coupons-after-order/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation\'s wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

+== Frequently Asked Questions ==
+= Is this plugin free? =
+Yes, completely
+= Is it possible to activate/deactivate the generation of coupons after an order? = Yes, simply by checking or unchecking the “Enable Coupon after order” box in the plugin settings

 == Screenshots ==
 1. Settings access
 2. Coupons after order for WooCommerce settings